 The patient is admitted by the HCP on the scheduled day and time.
 During this task, the HCP, as a Referral Performer, consults the eReferral and the Workflow Document related to understand the task that needs to be performed and the process of the visit can start.

-The Referral Performer accesses the document by using his software, and an XDS Document Consumer, to query and retrieve the Workflow Document and the eReferral document, to check the reservation (for technical details see vol.2 Figure X.6.3-1).
+The Referral Performer accesses the document by using his software, and an XDS Document Consumer, to query and retrieve the Workflow Document and the eReferral document, to check the reservation

 As shown in column C of Figure X.3.1.1-1, at this step of the workflow, the Workflow Document is updated with a new version in which a new task “Referral Referred” is added to the content of the previous version of the Workflow Document.
 The task “Referral Referred” is characterized by: